aaronparker/aaronparker.github.io/_drafts/about5378-revision-v1-About.md

 I have experience with primarily Microsoft, Citrix and VMware-based solutions and implemented these technologies across government, private sector & not-for-profit organizations.
 My interests lie in continuous improvements to IT to better enable business, by and taking advantage of existing solutions and new technologies and process.

 I have spent the majority of my career in the channel working for system integrators in Australia and the UK and have extensive experience in the finance and transport sectors.
-Prior to working at Insentra, I&nbsp;was the pre-sales lead for the APAC region for Atlantis Computing.
+Prior to working at Insentra, I was the pre-sales lead for the APAC region for Atlantis Computing.

 # About stealthpuppy.com